TranslationalBioinformaticsUnit/LIBRA/README.md

 -Please install the following **Python libraries** under Python v3.7.1 or higher: scanpy_1.5.0, **scvi_0.8.1 ([for totalVI](https://docs.scvi-tools.org/en/stable/installation.html))**, anndata_0.7.5, pandas_1.3.4, numpy_1.18.1, scipy_1.7.1, keras_2.7.0 and multiprocessing_2_6_2.

+### Versatility:
+> **LIBRA was develop in R but feel free to use "rpy2" Python library (https://rpy2.github.io/) for running LIBRA on R snippet through Python console otherwise if your preprocessing was performed using Python but you are interested in running libra in its R implementation you are able to move it to R by using "reticulate" package (https://rstudio.github.io/reticulate/).**

 # Datasets
 | LIBRA name | GSE link | Modalities | Technology | Genomic ref used | Download sparse matrix |
 |    :---:    |    :---:    |    :---:    |    :---:    |    :---:    |    :---:    |